|Elliott Sound Products||Project 33|

 The basic requirement of a speaker protector requires that any potentially dangerous DC flow to the speakers should be interrupted as quickly as possible.
 There are a few issues that need to be solved to ensure that this will happen fast enough to stop the loudspeaker drivers from being damaged, and this becomes more critical if a biamped (and even more so with triamped) system is being used.

 Naturally, one can simply rely on fuses.
 Although these also have finite resistance it is small, and use of fast blow fuses can be quite effective.
 The rating becomes quite critical, and fast blow types are essential.
 The problem with this approach is that if the fuse is of a suitable value to provide good protection, it will be subjected to considerable thermal stress since it is operating at close to its limits.
 Metal fatigue will create the problem of nuisance blowing, where the fuse blows simply because it is 'tired' of the constant flexing caused by temperature variations.
+I know this from personal experience with loudspeakers I had many years ago - they used fuses to protect the tweeters.
+Nuisance fuse failures were common (and very annoying).

 This project explains the principles, and shows a suitable detection method that may be applied.
-The speed of the relay used is another critical factor, and we shall see that the conventional method of preventing the relay's back-EMF from destroying the drive transistor also slows down the response to an unacceptable degree.
+The speed of the relay used is another critical factor, and we shall see that the conventional method of preventing the relay's back-EMF from destroying the drive transistor also slows down the response to a potentially unacceptable degree.

 The circuit also includes a mute function, which leaves the speakers disconnected until the amplifier has settled, and disconnects the speakers as quickly as possible after power is removed to prevent the turn-off noises that some amps generate.
 These can range from a low level thump 5 to 10 seconds after power is turned off, to whistles, squeaks and other strange noises that I have heard from amps over the years.